 Science has huge importance and responsibility in developing children’s appreciation of how we can learn about and then look after our natural world.
 Through the teaching of Science, we aim for children’s understanding, awe, wonder and questioning to be developed and challenged in learning how we can care for our ever changing world

-St Mark and All Saints follow the PLAN exemplar units from the Association of Science Education along with resources from Explorify, STEM and Developing Experts, which ensures that we deliver a rich, meaningful, consistent, balanced and age appropriate curriculum.
-This scheme of work supports the provision of excellent learning opportunities for science by providing the following:
+St Mark and All Saints deliver a rich, meaningful, and age appropriate curriculum.
+Our scheme of work supports the provision of excellent learning opportunities for science by providing the following:

 1. Long term planning - We cover all the National Curriculum objectives through discrete units of study.
 Each of these units of study has been assigned to a particular Year group in line with the guidance from the National Curriculum (2014).
 Teachers decide the best times of year to study some of the units, as well as when different aspects of learning within a unit will need to be taught at different times across a year.